Leave Society: Release and reception

-Mixed and negative reviews followed, including ones in Bookforum and The New Yorker, where Andrea Long Chu wrote:The first sentence of almost every chapter contains at least one number, often several, like a medical record: "Thirty tabs of LSD arrived on day thirty-five."
+Mixed and negative reviews followed, including in Bookforum and The New Yorker, where Andrea Long Chu wrote:The first sentence of almost every chapter contains at least one number, often several, like a medical record: "Thirty tabs of LSD arrived on day thirty-five."
 This kind of prose can be elegant; it can also feel like dieting ...
 But it’s most interesting to consider the book’s flat affect as a curious, sidewise effect of Li’s linguistic relationship to his parents ...
 There is a translated quality to this kind of writing, as if Lin were rendering Mandarin word for word; in fact, given Li’s propensity for audio recordings, this is likely exactly what happened ... the effect he’s created is a kind of fastidious plotlessness, one whose accuracy to life, affected or not, has the ambivalent virtue of being, like life itself, mostly boring.

 In a long review in the Los Angeles Review of Books, Lamorna Ash wrote: Lin introduces a radical shift in outlook, a change from a posture of boredom to one of awe [...]
 The final sentence of Leave Society—"Li took a leaf"—echoes an earlier scene in which Li offers a leaf to his brother’s son.
 "What is it?" his nephew asks.
 "A leaf," Li tells him.
 "It’s just a tiny leaf."
 Literally, just a leaf, something that provokes awe by being nothing more than what it is.
 On my first reading of Leave Society, I did not know what, if anything, to make of the homophone "leaf" and "leave."
 On the second reading, when I was better accustomed to Lin’s humor and his delight in multiplicity, it seemed to me both metaphorical and literal, playful and quite serious, a brilliant, almost perfect ending.